katsuya0719/eppy/docs/source/dev_docs/new_devs.rst

 New Developments
 ================

+**This is largely placeholder documentation - put down as a first step to figuring out how to express it well**

 This sections documents the latest developments in the core functionality.
 None of this affects the user experience.
 These functionalities simply make it easier to continue the further development of `eppy`.

 The plan is to write all the documentation here as a place holder.
 Then later find more logical location in the overall developer developer documentation.